miguel-conde/DSC_Project/Inside.md

 In order to test the accuracy of our different models, we have generated a 4-gram Table Frequency List from samples of our *testing* files.
 We used the first three tokens of each 4-gram in the testing TFL as input to our models, get a prediction and check if it's the same as the fourth token in the testing TFL.

-These are the accuracy results for Back Off without interpolation:
+These are the accuracy results for Back Off without interpolation (95% confidence interval):

 ```
     Model Final.Sample Inf.Conf.Int      Mean Sup.Conf.Int